aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

 ## **Add Image as Link**

 To avoid large presentation sizes, you can add images (or videos) through links instead of embedding the files directly into presentations.
-This Javascript code shows you how to add an image and video into a placeholder:
+This JavaScript code shows you how to add an image and video into a placeholder:

 ```javascript
 var presentation = new aspose.slides.Presentation("input.pptx");